 - fungal infection

-People with diabetes should check regularly for signs of a foot infection and contact their doctor immediately if they notice any changes.
+A person with diabetes should check regularly for signs of foot infection and contact a doctor immediately if they notice any changes.

 Poor circulation also reduces the ability of the body to fight infection and heal wounds.
-This is known as peripheral artery disease.
+Experts call this peripheral artery disease.
 The blood vessels in the feet and legs also narrow and harden.

-If an infection becomes too severe or does not heal fully, gangrene can result.
+If an infection becomes too severe or does not heal fully, this may lead to gangrene.

 When gangrene occurs, the skin and tissue around a sore will die.
 The area takes on a blackish color, and there will be an unpleasant smell.

-A doctor may recommend amputation, and the person will lose the limbs.
+A doctor may recommend amputation, and the person will lose the affected limb.

-People with diabetes can take some steps to care for their feet.
+People with diabetes can take some measures to care for their feet.

-Daily foot care and good management of blood sugar levels are essential not only for the feet but for overall health.
+Daily foot care and effective management of blood sugar levels are essential not only for the feet but for overall health.

-- Daily monitoring: Examine the feet every day for any potential sores, blisters, cuts, scrapes, bruises, or abnormal blemishes.
+- Daily monitoring: Examine the feet every day for any potential sores, blisters, cuts, scrapes, bruises, and unusual blemishes.